-- Graduate Instructors must attend additional workshops and trainings.
+- Graduate Instructors must attend additional workshops and training.
 Please click here to learn more.

 - Hold at least a Bachelor’s degree and worked at UF for a minimum of one to two years OR hold a Master’s degree (or be in the process of obtaining one) and worked at UF for at least one semester

 - Status as a University of Florida employee

 - Approval by the instructor’s supervisor or department chair